nautobot/helm-charts/docs/advanced-features/extra-objects.md

       DATABASE_USER: db-admin
 ```

-You can also use Go templating language do define certain parts of a manifest.
+You can also use Go templating language to define certain parts of a manifest.
 All variables from the Helm Chart values file are available.
 You can also
 use functions that are available in Go templating language.